LuisScoccola/fufpy/README.md

 ## Installing

-Run `pip install .` from the root directory of the project.
+Use `pip install fufpy`, or `pip install .` from the root directory of the project.

 ## Dependencies